River of No Return: Filming

 The cast and crew departed for Calgary in late June 1953.
-From there they traveled by special train to the Banff Springs Hotel, which would serve as their base during the Canadian filming.
+From there, they traveled by special train to the Banff Springs Hotel, which served as their base during the Canadian filming.

 Monroe was accompanied by Natasha Lytess, her acting coach.
 Preminger clashed with the coach from the very start.
-She insisted on taking her client aside and giving her direction contrary to that of Preminger, and she had the actress enunciating each syllable of every word of dialogue with exaggerated emphasis.
-Preminger called Rubin in Los Angeles and insisted Lytess be banned from the set, but when the producer complied with his demand, Monroe called Zanuck directly and asserted she couldn't continue unless Lytess returned.
-Zanuck commiserated with Preminger but, feeling Monroe was a major box office draw he couldn't afford to upset, he reinstated Lytess.
+She insisted on taking her client aside and giving her direction contrary to that of Preminger's, and she had the actress enunciating each syllable of every word of dialogue with exaggerated emphasis.
+Preminger called Rubin in Los Angeles and insisted Lytess be banned from the set, but when the producer complied with his demand, Monroe called Zanuck directly and asserted she could not continue unless Lytess returned.
+Zanuck commiserated with Preminger, but feeling Monroe was a major box-office draw he could not afford to upset, he reinstated Lytess.
 Angered by the decision, Preminger directed his rage at Monroe for the rest of the production.

 During the difficult shoot, Preminger also had to contend with frequent rain, Mitchum's heavy drinking, and an injury to Monroe's ankle that kept her off the set for several days and ultimately put her in a cast.
 Monroe nearly drowned while filming.
 She had donned chest-high hip waders during rehearsal to protect her costume.
 She slipped on a rock, the waders filled with water, and she was unable to rise.
-Mitchum and others jumped in the river to rescue her but her ankle was sprained as a result.
+Mitchum and others jumped in the river to rescue her, but her ankle was sprained as a result.
 Young Tommy Rettig seemed to be the director's sole source of solace.
 He respected Rettig's professionalism and appreciated the rapport he developed with Monroe, which often helped keep her on an even keel.
 When Lytess began to interfere with Rettig's performance, thereby undermining his confidence, Preminger let the cast and crew know about her behavior and was delighted to find they finally began to support him in his efforts to remove her from the set.